qaware/cloud-native-weather-javaee/docs/README.md

 stage (very similar to Cloud-native Build Packs approach).

 **Lab Instructions**
-1. Create a `Dockerfile` and add the following two stages
+1. Create a `Dockerfile` and add the following stage
+    - Assemble the final runtime image using `gcr.io/distroless/java:11` as base
+2. (_optional_) Implement a Docker multi-stage build
     - Build the JavaEE WAR artefact using the correct `openjdk:11` base
-    - Assemble the final runtime image using `gcr.io/distroless/java:11` as base
+    - Assemble the final runtime image using the WAR artefact from the previous stage

 <details>
   <summary markdown="span">Click to expand solution ...</summary>